ProjectEvergreen/greenwood/packages/plugin-typescript/README.md

     };
     ```

 This will then process your JavaScript with TypeScript with the additional configuration settings you provide.
-This also allows you to configure the rest of _tsconfig.json_ to support your IDE and local development environment settings.
+This also allows you to configure the rest of your _tsconfig.json_ to support your project specific IDE and local development environment settings.

-### Custom Pages
+### Pages

-By default, this plugin extends TypeScript support to processing SSR pages and API routes.
-If you would like to _disable_ this, set the `servePage` option to `false`
+By default, this plugin extends TypeScript support for processing [SSR pages](https://www.greenwoodjs.dev/docs/pages/server-rendering/) and [API routes](https://www.greenwoodjs.dev/docs/pages/api-routes/).
+For this feature, you will need to enable [custom imports](https://www.greenwoodjs.dev/docs/pages/server-rendering/#custom-imports).

+If you would like to _disable_ this feature completely, set the `servePage` option to `false`:

 ```js
 import { greenwoodPluginTypeScript } from '@greenwood/plugin-typescript';